|

 The Yokoya school

 The father of the Yokoya school is Yokoya Soyo who studied metal-carving under Goto Injo and lived in Kyoto.
-When Goto Sokujo went to Edo on the order of Tokugawa Shogunate, Soyo accompanied with him.
-Soyo was also appointed as an offical sword fitting maker.

-Although, Somin who is a son of Soyo contributed much to shed luster on
+Although, Somin who is a son of Soyo contributed much to shed luster on this school.

 He studied metal-carving with the Goto family first, succeeded his father's